cmoraes1/pet-shop-tutorial/README.md

+Run App:
-Run Application: npm run dev
+npm run dev

 Requirements:
 - MetaMask (or another type of browser extension) to import/create wallet in browser